khaled196/project-1-report/paper.md

 s-expression version of the Biolink yaml file. `yaml.scm` contains miniKanren relations, and Chez Scheme code that generates miniKanren relations based on `biolink.scm`.
-These are giant miniKanren `conde` clauses that can be though of as relational tables.  `yaml.scm` also contains tests for the relations.
+These are giant miniKanren `conde` clauses that can be thought of as relational tables.  `yaml.scm` also contains tests for the relations.

 Future work: